kubernetes/enhancements/keps/sig-network/20200204-cni-verification-rearchitecture.md

 deletion and pod startup times, meaning new tests of a simple network policy add a non-trivial amount of time to the network policy tests, even though the time it takes to apply a network policy is instantaneous, and the test itself is completely stateless.
-- Comparing network policies between tests requires reading verbose Go structs, such as this.
+- Comparing network policies between tests requires reading verbose Go structs, such as in the following example.

 As an example of the cost of extensibility, we compare the subtle distinction between the: